πŸ—Ί️ Java Maps Explained: HashMap vs Hashtable vs ConcurrentHashMap

 Integer value = map.get("apple");

-❌ Very inefficient under high concurrency because all operations are synchronized.
+❌ Very inefficient under high concurrency (coarse-grained locking)

 3. ⚡ ConcurrentHashMap